-Lean project management system is inspired by Toyota where they use following principles;
+A lean project management system is inspired by Toyota where they use the following principles;

-Anything you do or deploy resources that don not add any value to the project or deliver any benefit to project stakeholders is called Muda
+Anything you do or deploy resources that do not add any value to the project or deliver any benefit to project stakeholders is called Muda

 Muri is doing the most stuff under pressure, over-stress and this not good to any kind of resources.
-It will lead to more waste production which is undesirable at any stage of project.
-Lean project Management apply this principle to deliver a better result and ultimately respect to the resources.
+It will lead to more waste product which is undesirable at any stage of the project.
+Lean project Management applies this principle to deliver a better result and ultimately respect the resources.

-Mura is doing same things in an inconsistent way.
+Mura is doing the same things in an inconsistent way.
 This can be overcome by applying standardization to procedures.

 Lean Project Management Techniques

-Some Lean management techniques don’t necessary translate well to project environment like Six Sigma some of them do like DAMIAC, Agile Project Management, KANBAN, Plan – Do – Review that is a scrum methodology.
+Some Lean management techniques don’t necessarily translate well to project environment like Six Sigma some of them do like DAMIAC, Agile Project Management, KANBAN, Plan – Do – Review that is a scrum methodology.

-There are number of methodologies and techniques to implement lean project management a careful observation can help which one is to chose.
+There is the number of methodologies and techniques to implement lean project management a careful observation can help which one is to chose.

-Here, is the list of all the lean methologies
+Here, is the list of all the lean methodologies

 - Six Sigma – Focus on Quality & Waste Elimination

 - Deming Cycle – PDCA (Plan-Do-Check-Act)

 Kanban: Eliminates backlogs of work in progress to keep workflow smooth.